cloud-native-toolkit/ansible-aws-infra-openshift/ansible/roles/create_nacl/readme.md

-# AWS Create NAT Gateway
+# AWS Create Network ACL and associate with one or more subnets

-This role creates a NAT Gateway with an elastic IP and attached to a provided.
-If no region is specified, the default region for the profile is utilized.
+This role creates a Network ACL and associates it with one or more supplied subnets.

-it calls the amazon.aws.ec2_vpc_nat_gateway module.
+It calls the <i>community.aws.ec2_vpc_nacl</i> module.

 ## Input Variables